 Monthly insurance payments

 The coverage premiums will vary among insurance providers.
-Some lenders might require insurance with specific coverage, while some lenders do not.
+Some lenders might require specific coverage insurance, while others do not.
 Other lenders also require you to get insurance from them or their affiliated insurance provider.
 The wider the coverage, the higher the monthly payment you have to take out of your pockets.

 - Liability Insurance covers accidental damages, including the damaged properties and the medical bill of injured individuals in the accident.
 Though it sounds rewarding, you have to know the maximum amount it can cover, depending on the policy.

 - Comprehensive Coverage covers your car even when it is parked.
-We have heard of accidents which involve cars parked at the wrong place at the wrong time.
-Let’s say your car was parked and got scraped by kids playing around.
+We have heard of accidents that involve cars parked at the wrong place at the wrong time.
+Let’s say your car was parked and scraped by kids playing around.
 You can get your insurance to cover the repairs.

 - Personal Injury Protection covers the hospital charge of everyone involved in the accident, including the driver and the passengers.
-We all know that accidents happen when you least expect them, so it is better to get ready for the worse than be sorry in the end.
-No matter how careful you are, some accident might still happen if the other drivers around you are reckless.
+We all know that accidents happen when you least expect them, so it is better to prepare for the worse than be sorry.
+No matter how careful you are, some accidents might still happen if the other drivers around you are reckless.

 Repair and maintenance expenses

-Though you don’t get into any accidents, there has to be some car maintenance works such as change oil to be changed every 5,000 kilometers.
+Though you don’t get into any accidents, there has to be some car maintenance work, such as changing the oil to be changed every 5,000 kilometers.
 If you get your car from a dealer, you might get certain maintenance for free.
-However, some dealers may offer such promo but with hidden charges on top of your car purchase.
+However, some dealers may offer a promo with hidden charges on your car purchase.

 LTO Registration Fee